zhovner/airport-sniffer/README.md

 #### How it works:

-* Swithes Airport card into monitor mode on selected channel.
+* Turn Airport card into monitor mode on selected channel.
 ```sudo "/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport" en0 sniff 10```
 Where en0 - Aiport card, 10 - channel.
 It will write dump in .cap file localted in /tmp/.